-Click the link View / edit description to expand a box where you can enter a Description for the playlist, then click the Save button.
+Enter a Name and Description for the playlist, then click the Save button.
 Setting good quality metadata here will help you find the playlist using the search box later, so you should be as descriptive as possible.

 Adding content to a playlist

-With a playlist open, click on an item in the search results and then click Add to Playlist on the pop-up menu.
-Or drag and drop items from the search results on the left into the playlist on the right.
+With a playlist open, drag and drop items from the search results on the left into the playlist on the right.
 Jingles and voice tracks can be added before, after or between music items.

 After adding files to the playlist, the total playlist time is displayed in the top right corner.
 The duration of an individual file is shown in each row of the playlist in a white font, and beneath this figure the time since the beginning of the playlist is displayed in a smaller light grey font.
 This elapsed time figure can be used as a time check for voice tracks, although this option may limit the re-usability of the voice track.

 To audition a playlist file in your web browser, click the white triangle button on the left side of its row.
 (If the format of the file isn't supported by your browser, the triangle in this button will be greyed out).
 If audition of the file format is supported, a pop-up window will open, with the playlist starting at the file you clicked.